-Workplace violence is a serious issue that affects all business sectors and occupations.
-It affects the safety and security of every employee and employer.
-It claims a high personal cost from the emotional trauma and physical injury experienced by the victims, their family and co-workers.
-It also brings a high cost to employers in terms of public image, increased absenteeism, lost productivity, high employee turnover, and increased insurance/compensation costs.
+Workplace violence is a serious issue that affects all business sectors and occupations, as well as the safety and security of every worker and employer.
+It claims a high personal cost in the emotional trauma and physical injury experienced by victims, their families and co-workers.
+It also brings a high cost to employers in terms of public image, increased absenteeism, lost productivity, high employee turnover and increased insurance and compensation costs.

 Average time to complete this course is about 90 minutes.

-Violence in the Workplace: Establish a Prevention Program was developed by the Canadian Center for Occupational Health and Safety (CCOHS) and is delivered in partnership with WorkSafe Saskatchewan.
+Violence in the Workplace: Establish a prevention program was developed by the Canadian Centre for Occupational Health and Safety (CCOHS) and is delivered in partnership with WorkSafe Saskatchewan.

 Managers, supervisors and workers involved in the development or implementation of a workplace violence prevention policy.

-The related course Violence in the Workplace: Recognize the Risk and Take Action helps frontline supervisors and workers develop a clear understanding of what workplace violence is, what preventive measures can be taken and the importance of reporting incidents.
+The related course, Violence in the Workplace: Recognize the risk and take action, helps front-line supervisors and workers develop a clear understanding of what workplace violence is, what preventative measures can be taken and the importance of reporting incidents.

-This course is delivered as an online e-learning course.
-All you need is a computer, access to the Internet – and you are ready to go!
-This e-learning course is designed to help you learn at your own pace and in your own environment at your own convenience.
+This is an e-learning course.
+All you need is a computer, access to the internet and you are ready to go!
+This e-learning course lets you learn at your own pace, in your own environment and at your convenience.